Tuning arrays with rays: Physics-informed tuning of quantum dot charge states: Physics-Informed Tuning: Methods

 \subsection{Data}

 Both modules of the PIT algorithm are developed using a set of ten simulated double-QD devices with a similar gate architecture and varying levels of noise~\cite{Ziegler22-TRA}.
-An ensemble of an additional seven qualitatively distinct simulated double-QD devices with varying levels of noise is used to test the performance of PIT.
-The benchmark noise level used in simulation is established by applying a quantitative version of a data quality control module~\cite{Ziegler22-TRA} to a dataset of 756 small 2D experimentally measured scans available via the National Institute of Standards and Technology (NIST) Science Data Portal~\cite{qf-data}.
+An ensemble of additional seven qualitatively distinct simulated double-QD devices with varying levels of noise is used to test the performance of PIT.
+The benchmark noise level used in the simulation is established by applying a quantitative version of a DQC module~\cite{Ziegler22-TRA} to a dataset of 756 small experimentally measured 2D scans available via the National Institute of Standards and Technology (NIST) Science Data Portal~\cite{qf-data}.

-The reliability of PIT is further validated using a set of 23 large 2D experimentally measured scans: 7 included in the {\it QFlow 2.0: Quantum dot data for machine learning}~\cite{qf-data} and 16 new scans acquired using two double-QD configurations on two different three-QD Si$_x$/SiGe$_{1-x}$ devices, fabricated on an industrial 300~\si{\milli\meter} process line~\cite{Pillarisetty21-SQC}.
+The reliability of PIT is further validated using a set of 23 large 2D experimentally measured scans: 7 included in the {\it QFlow 2.0: Quantum dot data for machine learning}~\cite{qf-data} dataset and 16 new scans acquired using two double-QD configurations on two different three-QD Si$_x$/SiGe$_{1-x}$ devices, fabricated on an industrial 300-\si{\milli\meter} process line~\cite{Pillarisetty21-SQC}.
 Electrostatic variations to the exact double-QD configuration were induced by changing the middle barrier and other adjacent gates for each scan.

-All simulated double-QD devices are also used to test the design of an autonomous tuning process that incorporates both PIT and data quality control module (DQC)~\cite{Ziegler22-TRA}.
-In those tests, the noise level is adjusted throughout the tuning run in a feedback-loop in response to the DQC to mimic an online experimental test.
+The simulated double-QD devices are also used to test the design of an autonomous tuning process that incorporates both PIT and DQC~\cite{Ziegler22-TRA}.
+In those tests, the noise level is adjusted throughout the tuning process in a feedback loop in response to the DQC to mimic an online experimental test.